jimjh/raft-self-study/README.md

 ## RPC

-All Remote Procedure Calls will be implemented using Thrift.
+All Remote Procedure Calls will be implemented using Finagle.

 ## Classes